Skip advert

 Advertisement - Article continues below

 Sitting beneath the A5’s aforementioned 2.0-litre petrol engine, there’s also a lower-powered 148bhp version of the same engine, or buyers can pick a 201bhp diesel engine.
 The latter is the only regular version offered with either front-wheel drive or quattro four-wheel drive for extra traction in slippery conditions.
-A high-performance S5 with 362bhp is also available to order, and an even more potent RS5 plug-in hybrid will be added to the range later on.
+A high-performance S5 with 362bhp is also available to order, although it’s not especially engaging, despite the impressive grip and straight-line speed.
+Hopefully the even more potent RS5 plug-in hybrid will solve that when it’s added to the range later on.

 Choose a 2.0-litre petrol and you can expect fuel economy of just over 40mpg, while the diesel can manage up to 58.9mpg but commands a £4,000 price premium.
 For this reason, the diesel is likely to remain a fairly niche choice for those with a higher-than-average annual mileage.
 You could also wait for the brace of plug-in hybrids that’s set to arrive in 2025, with an electric-only range of more than 60 miles.